apache/apisix-website/website/blog/2022/02/28/apisix-integration-opentelemetry-plugin.md

 ## Summary

-After Apache APISIX integrates OpenTelemetery, it can easily connect with most mainstream Trace systems on the market with the help of OpenTelemetry's rich plug-ins.
+After Apache APISIX integrates OpenTelemetry, it can easily connect with most mainstream Trace systems on the market with the help of OpenTelemetry's rich plug-ins.
 In addition, Apache APISIX has also implemented SkyWalking and Zipkin native standard protocol plug-ins, and is also actively cooperating with major communities to create a more powerful ecosystem.

 Apache APISIX is also currently working on additional plugins to support integration with more services, so if you're interested, feel free to start a discussion thread in our GitHub Discussion or communicate via the mailing list.